Leak Score

 A lightweight snapshot of visible attention-to-action risk across profile clarity, trust signals, content intent, CTA strength, and creative attention.

-Attention Signal helps businesses diagnose where public attention loses clarity, trust, intent, or momentum, then translate that diagnosis into clearer profiles, stronger creative, better next steps, and more useful content direction.
+Attention Signal diagnoses where public attention loses trust, intent, or momentum.
+We then translate that evidence into clearer profiles, stronger creative, confident next steps, and specific content direction.

 Most businesses respond to weak conversion by adding more: more posts, more ads, more offers, more landing pages, more tools.
 Sometimes that helps.
-Often it just sends more people into the same broken path.
+Often it sends more people into the same unresolved break.

-Attention Signal starts by asking where movement stops: attention to trust, interest to intent, intent to next step, inquiry to momentum, or creative to action.
+Attention Signal starts by identifying where the state change fails: attention to trust, interest to intent, intent to next step, inquiry to momentum, or creative to action.

 The diagnostic is the entry point.
-Deeper work depends on what the evidence shows.
+Deeper work only makes sense after the evidence shows where the path is weak.

 A lightweight snapshot of visible attention-to-action risk across profile clarity, trust signals, content intent, CTA strength, and creative attention.